-Idle problems may originate from a worn out component; a failed part, or a blown gasket.
-Finally, The number of potential sources of a rough idle can make your diagnostic a little difficult.
+Idle problems, may originate from a worn out component, a failed part, or a blown gasket.
+That’s why, the number of potential sources of a rough idle, can make your diagnostic a little difficult.

-If you have a 1981 or newer vehicle; it will most likely have an engine management computer.
-Consequently, The computer monitors the functions of a number of engine compartment components.
-When a problem develops in a system that is monitored by the computer; codes which relate to the particular system will be set and retained in the computer’s memory.
-Checking for computer codes first is important because it may lead you to the rough idle problem.
+So, if you have a 1981 or newer vehicle, it will most likely have, an engine management computer.
+The computer monitors the functions, of a number of engine compartment components.
+So, when a problem develops in a system, that is monitored by the computer; codes which relate to the particular system, will be set and retained, in the computer’s memory.
+Checking for computer codes first is important, because it may lead you to the, rough idling engine cause.

-Your car’s engine compression can tell you a lot about the overall health of the engine.
-If your car is blowing blue smoke out of the tailpipe, or losing oil, you could have leaking piston rings.
+Your car’s engine compression, can tell you a lot about the, overall health of the engine.
+So, if your car is blowing blue smoke out of the tailpipe; or losing oil, you could have, leaking piston rings.

 Cylinder Leak Down Test

-Beyond getting an overall picture of engine condition; the engine leak down test is an excellent way to pinpoint where problems are before tearing down the engine.
+Beyond getting an overall picture of engines condition, the engine leak down test; is an excellent way, to pinpoint where problems are, before tearing down the engine.

-Listening for where the air is escaping by ear can isolate the problem;
+Listening for where the air is escaping, by ear to isolate the problem:

-- Air heard hissing out of the tailpipe; turbocharger or exhaust manifold means an exhaust valve leak.
+- Air heard hissing out of the tailpipe, turbocharger or exhaust manifold means, an exhaust valve is leaking.

-- Air bubbles in engine coolant seen at the radiator filler cap; could mean air escaping into the coolant past the head gasket.
+- Air bubbles in the engine coolant, seen at the radiator filler cap could mean; air escaping into the coolant, past the head gasket.

-- Bubbles in coolant or coolant being pushed up out of the radiator neck can also indicate; cracks in the cylinder head or cylinder walls.
+- Bubbles in the coolant or coolant being pushed up, out of the radiator neck, can also indicate; cracks in the cylinder head or cylinder walls.